 We consulted the community, councils and industry while developing the code and farm building standards.

-- make it easy for new one and two storey homes and home renovations to be approved in rural and residential zones in 20 days or less
+- make it easy to get approval in 20 days or less for new single-storey and 2-storey homes and home renovations in rural and residential zones

-- simplify and tailor development standards to suit development in rural and regional inland NSW
+- simplify and tailor development standards to suit rural and regional inland NSW

-- increase the use of complying development in inland NSW to help achieve faster housing approvals
+- increase the use of complying development in inland NSW to speed up housing approvals

-- allow rural landholders to construct a greater range of farm buildings without approval and obtain faster approvals for large farm buildings to support the agricultural use of their land.
+- allow construction of a greater range of farm buildings without approval and faster approvals for large farm buildings, to support the agricultural use of land.

-The Code will apply to 69 local government areas in inland NSW as shown on the Inland Code map.
+The code applies to the 69 local government areas shown on the Inland Code map (JPG, 817 KB).

-The Inland Code will not apply to new release areas where the Greenfield Housing Code applies.
-It will also not apply to:
+The inland code does not apply to new release areas where the greenfield housing code applies or to:

-- land within a heritage conservation area or a draft heritage conservation area (apart from some minor work) or on a heritage item
+- land within heritage conservation areas or draft heritage conservation areas (apart from some minor work) or heritage items

 - environmentally sensitive areas or environmentally sensitive land